EphremG/Material/README.md

 # Where does IDOR exist
 IDOR exists in many places, however the most common places are
-    1. Get request
+    1. GET request
     2. Login page
-    3. View data
+    3. POST request
     4. Change password
     5. API request